sahanmndl/ChatApp/README.md

-# Flingg

-Flingg is an open-source Android chat application, using Java as the main programming language, Google Firebase Authentication, Realtime Database and Storage as the backend service and Glide image loading library.
+Android open-source chat application, using Java as the main programming language, Google Firebase Authentication, Realtime Database and Storage as the backend service and Glide image loading library.

 (For more details, see Description)